Trello vs Asana: PROs/CONs for Managing Projects & Tasks

 - Time Tracking through integration with EverHour

-- Tasks can only be assigned to one member of a team
+- Tasks assigned to one member of a team only

 - No personal view – just tasks within each workspace